AZeghers/postfix-converter-calculator/README.md

 # postfix-converter-calculator

-Small program that converts an infix calculation into postfix and computes it

----

 ## Usage

-npm start
+`$npm start`

+Valid infix calculations will be converted to postfix and computed

 ![Console Usage](/public/images/calculator3000.png)

+/!\ The implicit multiplication of parentheses blocks isn't supported /!\